nightingale/nightingale.github.io/README.md

 ### Mobile Graphs

-As many have requested, we have added each clients graphs to their profiles within the mobile app.
+We have added each clients graphs to their profiles within the mobile app.
 If you go to the profile of a client, you will see a new bottom tab called graphs.
 When you click on graphs, the names of your graphs along with an icon preview will appear.
 You can click on a graph and it will expand to a full screen view.
 You can click on specific dates points to see the label for that day

-### Permissions
+### Virtual Mode

-Members can have **full access** (read/track/write), **partial access** (read/track), or **read-only** (read)

-+ **Full access** is provided to members who will create the goals as well as track them
-+ **Give partial** access to members who are just tracking the data but not inputting the trackers and templates
-+ **Read-only access** is for members that would like to see the data being tracked of their loved ones but do not have capability to edit and track themselves.

 Example Trackers
 -----------------